 How do I seal and finish the tiles?

-However, there are now a variety of modern, branded products, which arguably offer an easier sealing solution and less ongoing maintenance – Invisiseal by Adseal, LTP Mattstone, Osmo Polyx Oil, Aqua Mix and HG offer the most well known products.
-Varnishes such as Sadolin PMV are also options for floors with a damp proof membrane.
-Most of these products give an option of a matte or gloss finish.
+However, there are now a variety of modern, branded products, which arguably offer an easier sealing solution and less ongoing maintenance – LTP Mattstone, Osmo Polyx Oil, HG are some of the most well known products.
+Varnishes such as Sadolin Polyurethane Floor Varnish are another option.
+Most of these products give an option of a satin or gloss finish.
 The option of maintaining the original colour of the tiles or darkening the colour is also a feature of most of these products.

 Can the tiles be used with under floor heating systems?

-Yes, our handmade tiles are perfect for under floor heating, due to their excellent heat retention properties.
+Yes, our handmade tiles are perfect for under floor heating, due to their excellent heat retention and through flow properties.
 The tiles can be used with both wet (hot water) and dry (electric) systems – please ask the installer of your under floor heating system for more specific advice.